percona/percona-server-mongodb-operator/source/System-Requirements.rst

    for Percona Server for MongoDB 3.6 and 4.0 is not supported by the Operator starting from version 1.6.

-Also, the current Percona Server for MongoDB on Kubernetes implementation supports Percona Server for MongoDB sharding with only one .
+Also, Operator 1.6 supports Percona Server for MongoDB sharding with only one Replica Set.

 Officially supported platforms
 --------------------------------